Understanding the lipid production mechanism in Euglena gracilis with a fast-response AIEgen bioprobe, DPAS†

 Lipid bodies are lipid-rich organelles that can regulate the storage of neutral lipids as energy sources in organisms.
 Visualisation of lipid droplets is an effective approach to understand lipid dynamics in microalgae.
-This study explores the required environmental conditions to yield lipid in a microalgal species Euglena gracilis as the biofunctional component using the lipid-specific aggregation-induced emission fluorogen, DPAS (C20H16N2O)), and compares it to the commercial lipid staining probe BODIPY for visualising lipid production in vivo.
-Five treatments are investigated for lipid production: (1) modified Cramer-Myers medium (MCM), (2) MCM without nitrogen (-), (3) MCM without nitrogen (-) and calcium (-), (4) MCM without nitrogen (-) and calcium (-), but with glucose (+), and (5) MCM without nitrogen (-) and calcium (-), but with glucose (+).
-Illumination was continually at 70 mmol photons per m-2 s-1 in all treatments except no light in treatment 5.
-Distinctive lipid droplets are labelled by DPAS and detected with confocal microscopy and flow cytometry to clarify the understanding of lipid enrichment mechanism in various conditions.
-Treatment 1 indicates low lipid production in E. gracilis in an autotrophic condition.
-DPAS benefits from a very low background signal, and therefore is more sensitive than BODIPY for semiquantitative in vivo fluorescence measurements.
+This study explores the required environmental conditions to yield lipid in a microalgal species Euglena gracilis as the biofunctional component using a lipid-specific aggregation-induced emission fluorogen, DPAS (C20H16N2O), and compares it to the commercial lipid staining probe BODIPY for visualising the lipid production in vivo.
+Five treatments are investigated for lipid production: (1) modified Cramer–Myers medium (MCM), (2) MCM without nitrogen (−), (3) MCM without nitrogen (−) and calcium (−), (4) MCM without nitrogen (−) and calcium (−), but with glucose (+), and (5) MCM without nitrogen (−) and calcium (−), but with glucose (+).
+Illumination was continuous at a rate of 70 mmol photons per m−2 s−1 in all treatments except with no light for treatment of 5.
+Distinct lipid droplets are labelled with DPAS and detected by confocal microscopy and flow cytometry to clarify the understanding of the lipid enrichment mechanism under various conditions.
+Treatment 1 indicates low lipid production in E. gracilis under an autotrophic condition.
+DPAS benefits from a very low background signal, and therefore, it is more sensitive than BODIPY for semiquantitative in vivo fluorescence measurements.
 Co-staining in the presence of BODIPY and chlorophyll also indicates that DPAS is suitable for multicolour imaging with red and green fluorophores.
 The present study demonstrates that DPAS is a highly effective biocompatible and photostable fluorophore for rapid and sensitive visualisation of lipid droplets.
 This novel staining method could be used to screen microalgae that have a potential to produce lipid droplets as a health supplement for humans.